wilfredgithuka/ssc/content/blog/wps_issues.md

 The new WPS suite really looks appealing.
 The UI team really outdid themselves this time round.
 No sharp edges and smooth opening of menus.

-Even after upgrading my machine, I still exprerienced the following issues:
+Even after upgrading my machine, I still experienced the following issues:

-* WPS Window dissapering after moving from one workplace to another.
+* WPS Window disappearing after moving from one workplace to another.
 * Freezing more often.
 * No support for Chinese input with fcitx